- Creation of Chino Hills State Park

 - Litigated the Esperanza Hills project in the County of Orange and won in the Appellate Court.

 - After 18 years of battling this wasteful and dangerous project, we won Madrona lawsuit and the City of Brea was required to revoke all approvals.

 - Commemorated the 10 year anniversary of the Freeway Complex Fire.

 - Released the updated Fire Study of the Chino Hills State Park revealing a near 50% increase in the number of fires/fire starts.

-- Celebrated the adoption of the update tof the Los Angeles General Plan which increased the restriction on development in Significant Ecological Areas and which expanded Significant Ecological Areas in the Puente Hills.
+- Celebrated the adoption of the update of the Los Angeles General Plan which increased the restriction on development in Significant Ecological Areas (SEA) including expansion of the Puente Hills SEA.